1 France is a vast country with an immense and glorious history. It is mainly located in Western Europe, but it also

 Finally, France also has the North Sea to the north, the English Channel to the northwest, the Atlantic Ocean to the west, and the Mediterranean to the southeast.

 # 3 Even excluding the overseas territories, the French territory has incredible geographical diversity.
 From long plains to the green and undulating landscapes of Brittany to the Mediterranean beaches and even to the mountain peaks of the Alps and the Pyrenees.
-For those traveling to France, Paris is obviously a must and a destination not to be missed, but France is much more than Paris.
+For those traveling to France, Paris is a must and a destination not to be missed, but France is much more than Paris.

 The French people

 # 4 With almost 70 million inhabitants, France is the second-most populated country in the EU (behind Germany) and the third in Europe.
-It is a very urbanized country, with populous cities.
-Paris is the capital and the largest city, with Marseille, Lyon also having more than 500 000 inhabitants.
+It is a very urbanized country with populous cities.
+Paris is the capital and the largest city, with Marseille and Lyon having more than 500 000 inhabitants too.

 # 5 Naturally, French is the official language, and the entire population speaks it.
 However, we often do not remember that there are also several regional languages such as Breton, Basque, Corsican, and Catalan.

 For a long time, French was considered the lingua franca in Europe and the most used in diplomacy, science, and literature.
 However, as English grew in popularity, it lost that status.

-# 6 Perhaps due to this loss of international importance, the French do not like at all when people presume that they speak English, so they avoid doing so.
-Our experience says that they often speak (some better than others), but they don’t want to.
+# 6 Perhaps due to this loss of international importance, the French do not like it at all when people presume that they speak English, so they avoid doing so.
+Our experience says that they often speak it (some better than others), but they don’t want to.
 It is almost a matter of national pride.

 Rather than having difficulty with languages, the French detest the arrogance that some tourists have in assuming that they are the locals who have to speak another language and adapt – which is an understandable posture.
-Kindness, empathy, good mood. and education makes a huge difference in France.
+Kindness, empathy, a good attitude, and education make a huge difference in France.